All of our content is written by humans, not robots. Learn More

 The good news is that you are in control.
 You can avoid falling victim to scams simply by being a mindful and vigilant internet user.
 The following tips can help you with that.

 • If something is too good to be true, it probably is.
 We’ve heard this advice hundreds of times, and it’s sound.
-If someone offers you quick cash, prizes, investments, or any incentive that sounds too good to be true, it’s better to steer clear.
+If someone offers you quick cash, prizes, investments, or any incentive that sounds too good to be true, it’s better to steer clear, especially if it involves giving them your Cash App account.

 • Check the email address of the sender.
 Phishing scammers may be able to imitate Cash App’s email format, but they can’t imitate email addresses.
 Official Cash App emails come from addresses ending in “@square.com,” “@squareup.com,” and “@cash.app.”